NBISweden/workshop-python/ht18/preliminary.md

 ### On Mac OS X

 Since Mac OS X 10.8, Python 2.7 is pre-installed by Apple.
 This is an incompatible version with this course.
-You should instead [download the installer](//www.python.org/ftp/python/3.7.0/python-3.7.0-macosx10.6.pkg) for the version 3.6.0 (or preferably a newer one), double-click and follow the instructions.
+You should instead [download the installer](//www.python.org/ftp/python/3.7.0/python-3.7.0-macosx10.6.pkg) for the version 3.7.0, double-click and follow the instructions.

 ![Installing Python on Mac OS X](../img/Python-3.5.0-Installer-OSX.png)